Ildar-Daminov/MATLAB-code-for-CIRED-paper/README.md

-# For this moment you can find the original paper and partial MATLAB code (the rest code will be added later in September):
+# For this moment you can find the original paper and  MATLAB code:
 <pre>
 The original paper in pdf:
   FINAL PAPER.pdf